4 nutritious kiwifruit snacks you can swop for store-brought treats

 Zespri Green kiwifruit is a nutritious, naturally sweet option for people trying to cut down on sugar

 Want to know the easiest way to stop your kids heading straight for the snack aisle?
 Fill them up before you go shopping!
 A couple of slices of toast after school is an effective and tasty way to satisfy hungry tummies without spoiling their appetite for dinner.
-This recipe uses wholemeal bread for extra fibre, and tops it with a colourful combination of kiwifruit, ricotta and turkey.
+This snack recipe uses wholemeal bread for extra fibre, and tops it with a colourful combination of kiwifruit, ricotta and turkey.
 We can’t promise it will stop them pestering you in the supermarket, but it will certainly help avoid those sugar highs and lows.

 If your kids need encouragement to try something a little healthier, why not get them involved?
 After all, time spent being creative in the kitchen is much more satisfying than a few moments tearing open a brightly packaged bag of unhealthy food.
 We bet they’ll find this snack is as fun to make as it is to eat – plus, you’ll be teaching them important future skills for a healthy life.